danieldiamond/gitlab-analytics/README.md

 * SFDC
 * Zuora

-#### To launch the container:
+#### Using the Extract container
 > Note: Most implementations of SFDC, and to a lesser degree Zuora, require custom fields.
 You will likely need to edit the transformations to map to your custom fields.
 This will be automated in [Sprint 2](doc/development_plan.md#sprint-2).

 The container is primarily built to be used in conjunction with GitLab CI, to automate and schedule the extraction of data.
+Creating the container is currently a manual job, since it changes infrequently and consumes network/compute resources.
+To build the container initially or after changes, simply run the `extract_container` job in the `build` stage.
+The subsequent `extract` stage can be cancelled and restarted once the container has finished building.
+This will be improved in the future.

 Together with the `.gitlab-ci.yml` file and [project variables](https://docs.gitlab.com/ce/ci/variables/README.html#protected-secret-variables), it is easy to configure.
-Simply set the following variables in your project ensure that the container is available.
-(Creating the container is currently set up as a manual job, to reduce the execution time of scheduled pipelines.
-This will be improved in the future.)
+Simply set the following variables in your project ensure that the container is available. ()

 * PG_ADDRESS: IP/DNS of the Postgres server.
 * PG_PORT: Port number of the Postgres server, typically 5432.